schellenberg/computerscience20/docs/_sources/index.rst.txt

 Computer Science 20 - Saskatchewan
 ----------------------------------

-.. warning:: This textbook is currently being written, so things will change/be added for the next few months.
+.. caution:: If you run into certificate warnings, or would just like a shorter URL to remember, my personal fork of this project is housed at `cs20.ca <https://cs20.ca/>`_.
+Please note that this textbook is currently being written, so things will change/be added until the end of June.
 If you spot any errors, please `let me know! <mailto:schellenberg@gmail.com>`_

 Preface